 Group or panel interviews are the most stressful type of interviews.
 Here, the candidates can be asked any type of questions from a group of people.

-The candidate should try to make a steady eye contact with the person asking the question and try to be as confident as possible while answering.
-Also, try to make an eye contact with the rest of the panel when answering a question.
+The candidate should try to make steady eye contact with the person asking the question and try to be as confident as possible while answering.
+Also, try to make eye contact with the rest of the panel when answering a question.

 5. The Video Interview:

 Video interviews are like the advanced version of the interview process.
 They are done through Skype, Google hangouts, facetime.

 This video interview creates a certain level of professionalism while the interview is going on.
 Video interviews makes both the parties on either side to focus.

 Its quicker and cheaper when compared to face to face interviews.
 Can reach to long distance easily.
 Also can reject candidates at the beginning itself.

 Though there could happen few hindrances like background distraction, bad signal, another call coming in, and the worst part is that you cannot hide it, as you can both see each other.